 The sky is truly the limit when it comes to the possibilities of different ingredient combinations, but here is a list of 20 of my favorite green smoothie recipes that can be enjoyed any time of day: for a quick breakfast, light lunch or as a filling snack.

-For all of these recipes, if you are going to be adding any additional sweeteners, I always recommend using natural sweeteners like raw honey (which works very well in smoothies).
+For all of these recipes, if you are going to be adding any additional sweeteners, we always recommend using sugar substitutes like raw honey (which works very well in smoothies).
 Also, use coconut milk, almond milk, kefir, or organic grass-fed goat milk and yogurt in place of regular cow’s milk and yogurt.
-You’ll find these options as well as other healthy real food choices listed in my healing food shopping list (click here to download my Healing Foods Shopping List).

 34 Greatest Green Smoothie Recipes